legalhackersby/covenantcontrol/readme.md

 # DISCLAIMER

 Alpha version.
-Code was typed fast, streams and async-awaits not used, layers not layered and no optimizations done.
+Code was typed fast, streams and async-awaits not used, layers not layered and no optimizations done, long running stuff not in background.
 Does reflect our ability for work fast, not our ability to code well.

+# Run

+`dotnet run --launch-profile=src`

 # Build

-dotnet run --launch-profile=src

 ## Works in `Visual Studio Code 1.29.1` with plugins:
 - `Debugger for Firefox` or `Debugger for Chrome`